glific/glific/api.docs/includes/_organizations.md

     "contactId": 1,
     "email": "test@test.com",
     "providerId": 1,
-    "providerKey": "Key provided by provider",
-    "providerPhone": "Number",
+    "providerAppname": "The name of your set in provider", "providerPhone": "Number",
     "defaultLanguageId": 1
   }